• Skip to primary navigation

 Bokeria

 Bokeria’s ambiance, extensive wine list and seasonal menu made for an unforgettable dining experience.
-We wisely followed our server’s recommendation and ordered the burrata, lamb shank, and sea bass.
-Despite spending the next twenty minutes debating which item was best, we couldn’t decide.
-Every item was truly that good.
-Trust me when l say, Bokeria is a must-stop.
+We took our server’s advice (always a smart move) and ordered the burrata, lamb shank, and sea bass.
+Twenty minutes and one spirited debate later, we still couldn’t pick a favorite.
+Each dish was that good.
+Take my word for it: Bokeria is a must.

 Burrata dish from Bokeria